BenjaminJonahZhang/scapi/doc/source/install.rst

   $ brew install ant

-Prequisities OS X 10.9 (Mavericks) and above
+Prerequisites OS X 10.9 (Mavericks) and above
 --------------------------------------------

 Starting in OS X Mavericks, apple has switched the default compiler from `gcc`_ to `clang`_.